azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 The main purpose of **Core Data Manager** is to provide a layer of abstraction between the **View Model** and the **View**.

 > SwiftUI consists of a @FetchRequest property wrapper, which can be used directly from the view to access the database through Core Data.
-Unfortunately, this creates a very tight coupling between the model and view, prevents reusability and creating maintenance issues down the road.
+Unfortunately, this creates a very tight coupling between the model and the view and prevents reusability.

 We will start by creating a single instance of CoreDataManager using the Singleton design pattern.
-CoreDataManager will have a dependency on NSManagedObjectContext, which will be injected in the initializer.
+CoreDataManager will have a dependency on NSManagedObjectContext, which will be injected into the initializer.

 ```swift
 class CoreDataManager {